pepov/k8sblog/_posts/2023-01-07-kubernetes-admission-controller-im-eigenbau-en.md

 ## [Kubewarden](https://www.kubewarden.io/)
 An Admission Controller, which has a completly [Hub](https://hub.kubewarden.io/) of plugins for a Policy Server.
 One of them is vor verifying of images.
-The user can create Policies erstellen, which will be deployed by a new instance of the Policy Server.
+The user can create Policies, which will be deployed by a new instance of the Policy Server.
 And that's the bad point: is one Policy faulty, the cluster-wide update process is broken.
 Beside that we have a big overhead for only this one plugin.
 And another bad point: These Policies have again a specific Mime-format, which are not full supported by any registries.